Inmate Programs operate within the Support Division of the El Paso County Sheriff's Office Detention Bureau.

 - VA Assistance Program

-- Religious Programs: Protestant Church, Catholic Church, Mormon Church, Jehovah's Witness Study, Christian Science, Bible Study, LDS Family Values Class and Catholic Inquiry Class.
-Some religious studies are offered in English and Spanish.
+Religious Programs: Protestant Church, Catholic Church, Mormon Church, Pentecostal Church, Jehovah's Witness Study, Discipleship Evangelism, Bible Study, Celebrate Recovery, Victory Walk, LDS Family Values Class and Catholic Inquiry Class.
+Some religious studies are offered in English, Spanish or Sign Language.

 Many of the programs are offered to the inmates by means of volunteers.
 It is through the dedication and commitment of these citizens whereby inmates incarcerated in the El Paso County Criminal Justice Center are afforded the opportunity to participate in a wide variety of programs.
-There are approximately 130 volunteers generously giving of their time and expertise to meet the needs and expectations of the inmate population.
-The Sheriff's Office is very fortunate to have available to the inmates and staff a very dedicated Chaplain's Corps.
-These men and women offer both spiritual and emotional support to the staff as well as the inmate population.
-The mixture of many different religions and beliefs enhance the effectiveness and success of the Chaplain's Corps.
+There are approximately 120 volunteers generously giving of their time and expertise to meet the needs and expectations of the inmate population.
+Without their perpetual support, we would be unable to provide these valuable services to our inmate population.
+The Sheriff's Office is also very fortunate to have available to the inmates and staff a very dedicated Chaplain's Corps.
+These men and women offer both spiritual and emotional support to the inmate population.
+The mixture of many different religions and beliefs enhances the effectiveness and success of the Chaplain's Corps.

-The programs section supervises inmate mail, law library attendance, program attendance, library services and court ordered compliance.
-There are two Law Libraries available at the Criminal Justice Center for those inmates that are pro se or that are contemplating filing civil action.
+The Programs Section supervises inmate mail, religious diets, law library attendance, program attendance, library services and court ordered compliance.
+There are two Law Libraries available at CJC for those inmates who are pro se or contemplating filing civil action.
 A variety of library books are available to the inmates for their reading pleasure.
+Books are donated to the facility from the Pikes Peak Public Library, and several religious organizations.

-The Sheriff's Office is committed to provide programs to the inmates that will benefit all who participate.
-The ultimate goal of programs is to educate and instill a positive lifestyle to those inmates returning to the community.
-The end result will create and return a productive citizen to our community and ultimately reduce recidivism.
+The Sheriff's Office is committed to providing programs to the inmates that will benefit all who participate.
+The ultimate goal of our programs is to educate and instill positive lifestyle options to those inmates returning to the community.
+We believe inmates, given the opportunity to better themselves will be less likely to re-offend and will return to the community as productive and law-abiding citizens.